Does Lawn Mower Charge Battery: Something Crucial To Explore

 You need to make sure about the good connections of your battery where current can freely pass through them.

-One of the reasons which can cause a battery not charging is any wires that are shorted, grounded, or exposed between the output connector and your battery.
+One of the reasons which can cause a battery not to charge is any wires that are shorted, grounded, or exposed between the output connector and your battery.
 This wiring will need to be repaired soon.

 So, these are reasons which should be under consideration while checking battery connections.